 Cultural Awareness and Emergency Care

-Revised and approved by the ACEP Board of Directors April 2008
+Reaffirmed and approved by the ACEP Board of Directors April 2014

-This policy statement replaces policy titled "Cultural Competence and Emergency Care" approved by the ACEP Board of Directors October 2001
+This policy statement replaced the policy statement titled "Cultural Competence and Emergency Care"approved by the ACEP Board of Directors October 2001

 Emergency physicians routinely encounter patients from diverse cultural backgrounds representing various customs, practices or beliefs.
 Cultural awareness is the ability of the health care providers to understand and respond to the unique cultural needs brought by patients to the health care encounter.
 The physician should consider the patient’s culture as it relates to the patient’s history and presenting symptoms in recommending a treatment plan that is mutually agreed upon by the patient and physician.